-Access owns a minority equity interest in Odyssey Music Group ("Odyssey"), a French company that controls and operates a digital music streaming service through Odyssey's subsidiary, Blogmusik SAS ("Blogmusik"), under the name Deezer ("Deezer"), and is represented on Odyssey's Board of Directors.
+Access owns a minority equity interest in Deezer S.A., which was formerly known as Odyssey Music Group ("Odyssey"), a French company that controls and operates a digital music streaming service, formerly through Odyssey's subsidiary, Blogmusik SAS ("Blogmusik"), under the name Deezer ("Deezer"), and is represented on Deezer S.A.'s Board of Directors.
+On September 4, 2015, Blogmusik, as absorbed company, was merged into Odyssey, as absorbing company.
+Immediately following such a merger, Odyssey was renamed "Deezer S.A."
 Subsidiaries of the Company, Warner Music Inc. and WEA International Inc. have been a party to license arrangements with Deezer since 2008 (Warner Music Inc. was added as a party to the license in 2014 in respect of the U.S.), which provide for the use of the Company's sound recording content on Deezer's ad-supported and subscription streaming services worldwide (excluding Japan) in exchange for fees paid by Deezer.
-Warner Music Inc. and WEA International Inc. have also authorized Deezer to include Warner content in Deezer's streaming services where such services are offered as a bundle with third party services or products (e.g., telco services or hardware products), for which Deezer is also required to make payments to Warner Music Inc. and WEA International Inc. In fiscal year 2014, Deezer paid to the Company an aggregate amount of approximately \$21 million in connection with the foregoing arrangements.
-In addition, in connection with these arrangements, the Company was issued, and currently holds, warrants to purchase ordinary shares representing a small minority interest in Blogmusik.
+Warner Music Inc. and WEA International Inc. have also authorized Deezer to include Warner content in Deezer's streaming services where such services are offered as a bundle with third-party services or products (e.g., telco services or hardware products), for which Deezer is also required to make payments to Warner Music Inc. and WEA International Inc. In fiscal year 2015, Deezer paid to the Company an aggregate amount of approximately \$25 million in connection with the foregoing arrangements.
+In addition, in connection with these arrangements, the Company was issued, and currently holds, warrants to purchase shares of Deezer S.A. representing a small minority interest in Deezer S.A.